-- 1. Official English translation of all secondary school and university academic records; - Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and earn a score of 500 or better (173 or better on the computer-based test); inquiries regarding the test should be addressed to: TOEFL, Educational Testing Service, Box 899, Princeton, NJ 08540, USA; students earning less than 500 on the TOEFL may be evaluated for language study\; - 3.
-Letter of support from the person(s) who will be financially responsible for the student; letter should include student's name, intent to attend New Hampshire Technical Institute and the amount of money available, must be in English and funds must be stated in US dollars; - 4.
+- 1. Official English translation of all secondary school and university academic records; - 2.
+Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL) and earn a score of 500 or better (173 or better on the computer-based test); inquiries regarding the test should be addressed to: TOEFL, Educational Testing Service, Box 899, Princeton, NJ 08540, USA; students earning less than 500 on the TOEFL may be evaluated for language study; - Letter of support from the person(s) who will be financially responsible for the student; letter should include student's name, intent to attend New Hampshire Technical Institute and the amount of money available, must be in English and funds must be stated in US dollars; - 4.
 Letter from the financial institution which holds funds of the person(s) financially responsible for the student; statement should be on official letterhead, indicate the sponsor's and student's names, the amount of money available for the student stated in US dollars and be in English; - 5.
-Copies of current passport and immigration documents including current visa, Duration of Status (D/S) card, I-20, etc.
+Copies of current passport and immigration documents including current visa, Duration of Status (D/S) card, I-20, etc.; - Health care in the United States is expensive; international students are strongly encouraged to maintain adequate health insurance coverage during their studies.
+If necessary, policies are available for purchase through NHTI Health Services.

 Dollar amounts promised by the sponsor and available in the sponsor's bank account should be sufficient to cover a minimum of one year of expenses (out-of-state tuition, fees, room, board, books and miscellaneous expenses).
-Before a Certificate of Eligibility for an F-1 visa (I-20) can be issued, applicants must have submitted all documents required to be considered for admission into a program, be accepted into a program and have submitted the required TOEFL score and financial documents. \Applicants scoring less than 500 on the TOEFL may apply for the General Studies program with an emphasis on ESL training for academic preparations.
-Each semester NHTI offers at least 9 credits of ESL courses as well as a course in PC applications for ESL students.
+Before a Certificate of Eligibility for an F-1 visa (I-20) can be issued, applicants must have submitted all documents required to be considered for admission into a program, be accepted into a program and have submitted the required TOEFL score and financial documents.

+Applicants scoring less than 500 on the TOEFL may apply for the General Studies program with an emphasis on ESL training for academic purposes.
+Each semester NHTI offers at least 9 credits of ESL courses as well as a course in computer applications for ESL students.
 These courses are designed to help students develop English language skills as well as self-confidence in dealing with challenges in learning, communication, and cultural adjustment in various academic programs at NHTI or other colleges.